hearsayit/HearsayRequireJSBundle/Resources/doc/index.rst

         # app/config/config.yml
         hearsay_require_js:
+            optimizer:
+                path: /path/to/r.js
                 hide_unoptimized_assets: true

-If you're doing this, be sure that all of your needed modules are bundled into your optimized assets (i.e. you're not accessing any modules by dynamic name, or if you are, then you're explicitly including those modules via optimizer options) - otherwise, you may see certain assets available in development, but
+If you're doing this, be sure that all the modules you need are bundled into your optimized assets (i.e. you're not accessing any modules by dynamic name, or if you are, then you're explicitly including those modules via optimizer options) - otherwise, you may see certain assets available in development, but